wurangqing/learngit/readme.txt

 modify start
 test again
 git tracks changes.
-creating a new branch is quick.
+Creating a new branch is quick AND simple.